jquast/wcwidth/docs/specs.rst

 - ``C1`` control characters and ``DEL`` (`U+007F`_ through `U+00A0`_).

-If any character in sequence contains ``C0`` or ``C1`` control characters, the final return value of of :func:`wcwidth.wcswidth` is -1.
+If any character in sequence contains ``C0`` or ``C1`` control characters, the final return value of :func:`wcwidth.wcswidth` is -1.

 Width of 0
 ----------